shivanshdave/2020-432/projects/project2/README.md

 I’ll add that your research question needs to be reasonable and plausible given the constraints on your time and energy.
 This is the time to develop something that can work in this setting, not try to boil the ocean.

+### Sample Research Questions from Last Year

-To help guide your thinking, here are seven lightly edited successful research questions (*in your submission, you'd have to include more specific information where I've used parentheses and italics*) from last year's projects...
+To help guide your thinking, here are seven lightly edited successful research questions (*in your submission, you'd have to include more specific information where I've used parentheses and italics*) from last year's projects.
+You are welcome to use a similar question in your submission, but it cannot be identical to these.

 1. How effectively can we predict whether a county is in the upper third vs. lower third of violent crime rates based on that county's drug overdose rate, race-ethnicity mix, household income and educational attainment?
 2. Do patients (*with this diagnosis*) receiving (*treatment A, B or C*) exhibit meaningfully different survival rates, after adjusting for (*the presence or absence of several genetic mutations*) and (*several variables related to their clinical history*)?